ballerina-platform/nballerina/docs/futuresubsets.md

 The most challenging thing is how to deal with type cast to a record type: I think the easiest solution is to compute subtype relationships at compile time.
 If we see a cast <T>E, we store in the .ll  a sorted array of atomic record type ids that are a subtype of T (since we have only a single file this is easy); the runtime then simply does a lookup in that list.
 Because we are dealing with closed records, we have only to consider records with exactly the same set of field names.

 The runtime representation of a record with N fields has a pointer to a type descriptor followed by value of each field stored sorted by field name, where each field uses a tagged pointer (boxed) representation.
 The type descriptor for now can just have an atomic type id, number of fields and the list of subtypes.
 This keeps the runtime trivial for now.
 The number of fields is needed to implement `==` and `!=`.
+The type descriptor will also need the names of the fields, so `io:println` can print it out (and for `toString` to work later).

 This won't work for a multi-module program, but we might be able to extend to handle some common cases in a multi-module program.